 Explore the Beaches of Pelion, Greece

 Agios Ioannis, Pelion

 This is one of Pelion’s most famous beaches and for good reason.
-It’s in a lovely seaside resort town surrounded by greenery and natural beauty.
+Agios Ioannis is a lovely seaside resort town with greenery surroundings and natural beauty.
 While the area is accessible to tourism, it’s not completely overrun by it.
 You can take a boat ride at the pier or simply relax on the beach.

 Another fairly famous town and beach, Chorefto is must-visit on the Pelion Peninsula.
 The water here is calm and the scenery is stunning, set against a backdrop of picturesque houses and lush greenery that add to the quaint atmosphere of this gorgeous beach.